 Importance of the OIG Exclusion List

 The Exclusion List ensures that federal funds are not paid to individuals or organizations that pose a risk to program integrity or patient safety.
-Non-compliance with exclusion rules can lead to unsolved consequences, including:
+Non-compliance with exclusion rules can lead to severe consequences, including:

 - Hefty fines and penalties